iden3/snarkjs/README.md

 snarkjs wtns debug circuit.wasm input.json witness.wtns circuit.sym --trigger --get --set
 ```

-We check for any  errors in the witness calculation process (this is good practice).
+We check for any errors in the witness calculation process (this is best practice).

-The above command will log every time a new component starts/ends (`--trigger`), when a signal is set (`--set`) and when it's read (--get)
+The above command will log every time a new component starts/ends (`--trigger`), when a signal is set (`--set`) and when it's read (--get).

-### 24. Calculate the proof
+### 24. Create the proof
 ```sh
 snarkjs groth16 prove circuit_final.zkey witness.wtns proof.json public.json
 ```

+We create the proof.
+The above command will generate the files `proof.json` and `public.json`: `proof.json` contains the actual proof, whereas `public.json` contains the values of the public inputs and output.

-Note that it's possible to calculate both the proof and the witness in the same command:
+Note that it's possible to create the proof and calculate the witness in the same command by running:
 ```sh
 snarkjs groth16 fullprove input.json circuit.wasm circuit_final.zkey proof.json public.json
 ```